Princeton, New Jersey

 I love the Wycliffe Bible translators organization because their mission is to meet the deepest needs of people by translating the Bible into their unwritten languages .
 They don't force their culture on anyone but they translate and provide a book.
-People who have the Bible in their "heart language" can apply it to their life circumstances with more understanding.
+People who have the Bible in their "heart language" can apply it to their life circumstances.
 They are better prepared to negotiate with the world.
-Their churches are indigenous and they better avoid manipulation from people who may have selfish interests at heart and most importantly, they can participate in God's kingdom and life with God now and forever.
+Their churches are home grown and they better avoid manipulation from people who may have selfish interests at heart and most importantly, they can participate in God's kingdom and life with God now and forever.

 But what about our own culture in our post modern era?
 For one thing we are traveling too fast and not making time for God.
 Our culture is being secularized at a rate we wouldn't have imagined just a few years ago.
 We have often been so carried away by values of materialism and success that we live for over achievement rather than trusting and taking time to be thankful for our blessings.
 Would we be more blessed if we learned to make do with "enough"and were more faithful to our families?
 What if we supported third world children or missions or a search for alternative energy with our abundance.
 What if our children who live in this fast paced society and hear the Christian faith denigrated in the world would see God at work in our lives?
 What if we were really "seeking first the kingdom of God and his righteousness and trusting that all things would be added to us as well"?
 We might have the time to share in honest meaningful relevant ways so that our families and neighbors would know that though we struggle too, we believe God can be trusted.
 Let's live so that the children see God's "Light" shine in us.
 That means resisting the false "god's" of power, sensuality and selfishness and living our lives in God's peace and love.
 We won't do it perfectly but we can humbly go in the right direction, confess our sins when we fail and find God is there!